suffolklibraries/sljekyll/new-suggestions/reviews/_posts/2017-05-30-gone-by-min-kym.md

 **[See <cite>Gone: a girl, a violin, a life unstrung</cite> in our catalogue](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2128169)**

 Min Kym was a child prodigy on the violin.
-She was an absolute natural who loved to play, and from her first or second lesson, the violin quickly took over her life.
-As she grew up, she earned places at prestigious music schools, was tutored by world-famous violinists and travelled all over to play at world-famous venues.
+Growing up, her life was defined by the instrument as she went to prestigious music schools, was tutored by well-known musicians and travelled all over to play at world-famous venues.

-At the age of 21, she remortgaged her flat to buy her perfect violin - a 1696 Stradivarius.
+At the age of 21, she discovered and bought her perfect violin - a 1696 Stradivarius.
 When she was 31, it was stolen from a café at Euston Station.
 Although it was retrieved three years later, she was forced to sell it to an investor for financial reasons.

-I loved reading about Kym's ascent to the peak of her career as a solo violinist.
-I was enthralled by the extent to which the violin became her life, thinking how great it must be to be that good at something and love it so much.
-Although losing her violin understandably sent Kym into a long and crushing depression, there is a message of hope.
-She starts to play more informally, and at the end of the book she has found another suitable violin and is making her first steps towards playing solo again.
+I was enthralled by Kym's account of how the violin 'was her', and her ascent to the peak of her career as a solo violinist.
+Her love of music shows on every page.
+Although losing her violin understandably sent Kym into a devastating depression, there is a message of hope and new understandings of herself as she reflects on her experiences and begins to piece her life back together.

-Losing her violin also prompts Kym to reflect on her life as a child prodigy.
-Despite the Korean tradition of the father's needs coming first, her family moved from South Korea to London to ensure she got the best training for a career that promised good money.
-She experienced tensions between her Korean background and upbringing in Britain, as well as her identity as a top-flight violinist and her desire to have a normal teenage life.
-She also felt pressure regarding her appearance, and developed anorexia.
+Although Kym always loved music and playing the violin, she also provides a fascinating insight into the downsides of showing such talent at a young age.
+Despite the Korean tradition of the father's needs coming first, Kym's family moved from London to ensure she got the best training for her future career, placing a lot of pressure on her to succeed.
+She experienced tensions between her cultural background and upbringing in Britain, as well as her identities as a top-flight violinist and a teenager.
+She also became anorexic and experienced some difficult, and even toxic relationships with violin teachers and romantic partners.

-Some of her violin teachers were quirky to say the least, and she ends up in a relationship where she does not have as much power or voice as she should rightfully have.
-The reader gets a great insight into the disadvantages of having massive talent at a young age.

 <cite>Gone: a girl, a violin, a life unstrung</cite> is a well-rounded autobiography of love and loss, endings and beginnings, sadness and hope.